marcoalopez/marcoalopez.github.io/Resume.md

 ## Appointments (only academic related)

-**2022 - present** - Research fellow at Geology Department, Universidad de Oviedo (Spain)
+**2022 - present** - Researcher in the Department of Geology at the University of Oviedo (Spain)

-**2020 - 2021** - CNRS research associate at Géosciences Montpellier, Université de Montpellier (2 years, full-time)
+**2020 - 2021** - CNRS research associate in Géosciences Montpellier at the Université de Montpellier (2 years, full-time)

-**2018 - 2020** - Marie Sklodowska-Curie Clarín-COFUND postdoctoral researcher at Géosciences Montpellier, Université de Montpellier (France). _24 months of full-time postdoc_.
+**2018 - 2020** - Marie Sklodowska-Curie Clarín-COFUND postdoctoral researcher in Géosciences Montpellier at the Université de Montpellier (France). _24 months of full-time postdoc_.

-**2015 - 2017** - Postdoctoral researcher, Departamento de Geología, Universidad de Oviedo. *This includes several full and part-time postdoc contracts that add up to a year of experience within this period*
+**2015 - 2017** - Postdoctoral researcher in the Department of Geology at the University of Oviedo (Spain). *This includes several full and part-time postdoc contracts that add up to a year of experience within this period*

-**2007 - 2013** - *PhD candidate*, Departamento de Geología, Universidad de Oviedo
+**2007 - 2013** - *PhD candidate*, Department of Geology at the University of Oviedo.

 ## Fellowships/Awards

 2021 - Margarita Salas estabilización grant.
-Budget 166 000 € for two years (87 000 € salary + 79 000 € for research)
+Two-year contract to develop the OUTCROP project as principal investigator (only 3 projects funded in the call).
+Budget 166 000 € (87 000 € salary + 79 000 € for research)

-2021 - Margarita Salas joven grant  104 000 € for two years (84 000 € salary + 20 000 € for research).
+2021 - Margarita Salas joven grant .
+Two-year contract to develop the OUTCROP project as principal investigator (10 projects funded in the call).
+Budget: 104 000 € for two years (84 000 € salary + 20 000 € for research).
 Status: rejected in favour of *Margarita Salas estabilización* grant

 2021 - Positive assessment in the Ramón y Cajal programme 2021 (Spain) with a score of 87.30 (ref.
 RYC2020-030549-I).
 Status: in reserve